icpmoles/ros2_performance_test/performance_test/README.md

 - The `-c` argument should match the selected [middleware plugin](#middleware-plugins) from the build phase.
-- The `--msg` argument should be one of the supported message types, which can be listed by running with `--msg-list`.
+- The `--msg` argument should be one of the supported message types, which are shown in the `--help` output.

 ### Single machine or distributed system?